whatwedo/whatwedo-acf-cleaner/readme.txt

 Check out the [GitHub repository](https://github.com/whatwedo/whatwedo-acf-cleaner) and submit pull requests or open issues

 == Changelog ==

+= 1.2.2 (2024-10-01) =
+* Test if everything still works with WordPress 6.6 and PHP 8.3 and bump versions for the WP repo

 = 1.2.1 (2023-05-25) =
 * Prevent error when no clone field is used (thanks to [melcarthus](https://wordpress.org/support/topic/undefined-array-key-_clone/) for reporting)